-His documentary photography focuses on social issues.
-His photos have been exhibited throughout Canada and have been featured by such media as Alberta Views Magazine, Photo Life, the Edmonton Journal, and CBC Television.
+Pieter de Vos is a documentary photographer, facilitator, and engaged academic.
+He has a PhD in Anthropology from the University of Alberta.
+He has explored social issues such as poverty, social inclusion, and HIV/AIDS.
+His photos have been exhibited throughout Canada and have been featured by such media as Photo District News, the Globe and Mail, Photo Life Magazine, Alberta Views Magazine, the Edmonton Journal, and CBC Television.

 In 2012 (ongoing), he initiated a photographic and narrative exploration of place-making and spatial justice in an informal settlement in Pretoria, South Africa.
 Images from this project have been recognized by the News Photographers Association of Canada in the 2017 National Pictures of the Year Awards Competition.
 The photos are also winners in the photojournalism category of the PDN Photo Annual 2018.
 A monograph of his work will be published in April 2019 by Daylight Books to coincide with 25-year anniversary of the first open election in South Africa.